cecilegaudron/my-portfolio/README.md

 - __Navigation Bar__

 The navigation bar is present on all pages, in a fixed way, in order to facilitate the navigation through the website.
 When you scroll on a page to view the content, the navigation bar remains fixed at the top of the screen.
+The logo is clickable, the link points to the home page

 ![Nav Bar](/assets/screenshots/header.png)